Security

 Certificate Management

-Section titled “Certificate Management”Three methods are available for TLS certificates, from most to least recommended:
+Section titled “Certificate Management”Three methods are available, from most to least recommended:

-3. Behind proxy — Load balancer terminates TLS.
-Set BILBYCAST_TLS_MODE=behind_proxy.
-No certificates needed on the manager.
+BILBYCAST_TLS_CERT/BILBYCAST_TLS_KEY. - Behind proxy — LB terminates TLS; no certificates needed on the manager.

 Edge and Relay Node Connections

 Section titled “Edge and Relay Node Connections”Edge and relay nodes must connect using wss:// URLs.
-Both clients enforce this at connection time and reject plaintext ws:// URLs with a clear error message.
-This ensures all credentials and stats data are encrypted in transit.
+Both clients enforce this and reject plaintext ws:// URLs.

 Self-Signed Certificate Acceptance (Development)